Hedgehog in the Fog

-Hedgehog in the Fog (Ёжик в тумане) is a 1975 Soviet animated film directed by Yuri Norstein and produced by the Soyuzmultfilm studio in Moscow.
+Hedgehog in the Fog (Ёжик в тума́не) is a 1975 Soviet animated film directed by Yuri Norstein and produced by the Soyuzmultfilm studio in Moscow.
 The Russian script was written by Sergei Grigoryevich Kozlov, who also published a book under the same name.

 In 2006, Norstein published a book titled Hedgehog in the Fog, listing himself as an author alongside Kozlov.

 Plot

 The Hedgehog (voiced by Maria Vinogradova) goes to visit his friend the Bear Cub to drink tea with raspberry jam and count the stars.
 The road along which the Hedgehog moves passes through deserted fields and forest thickets.
 The Hedgehog spots an impressive white horse in the evening fog and approaches.
 Within the fog, the world is mysterious and outlandish images appear before the Hedgehog.
 Among them is an eagle-owl looking into a well, a snail suddenly turning into an elephant and a bat with a frightening wingspan.
 The Hedgehog realises he has lost his jam and panics, until it is returned by a dog.

 Through the fog, the voice of the Bear Cub is periodically heard calling out to the Hedgehog.
 Hurrying to answer the call, the hero falls into the river.
 His savior is a mysterious "someone" who takes the Hedgehog to the shore.
-Having finally arrived at the Bear Cub's house, Hedgehog listens to his friend (voiced by Vyacheslav Nevinny), who says that he has already blown up the samovar on the porch for evening tea, collected juniper branches "so that there is smoke", and moved the wicker chairs to be more comfortable.
+Having finally arrived at the Bear Cub's house, Hedgehog listens to his friend (voiced by Vyacheslav Nevinny), who says that he has already heated up the samovar on the porch for evening tea, collected juniper branches "so that there is smoke", and moved the wicker chairs to be more comfortable.
 He remarks that the Hedgehog is the only one he can really count the stars with.